ddmitov/perl-executing-browser/README.md

   It is intercepted inside PEB and is not passed to the underlying operating system.

 * **Close current window:** ```http://local-pseudodomain/close-window.function```
-  Please note that using this URL the window from where this URL was called will be closed immediately without any check for unsaved user data in HTML forms.
-Window closing URL can be called not only by clicking a link, but also by using a jQuery AJAX GET request.
+  Please note that the window from where this URL was called will be closed immediately without any check for unsaved user data in HTML forms.
+Window closing URL can be called not only by clicking a link, but also by using a ```jQuery``` AJAX GET request.

 * **Select single file:** ```http://local-pseudodomain/open-file.function?target=DOM_element```
   The full path of the selected file will be inserted in the target DOM element of the calling local page.